‘The Singing Revolution’: Filmmakers James Tusty & Maureen Castle Tusty discuss curious anti-Soviet Estonia street protests

 The curiously titled The Singing Revolution chronicles the history behind the little-known, nonviolent protests that began in the late 1980s in the small Baltic republic of Estonia, which had been annexed by the Soviet Union nearly half a century earlier.

-With glasnost and perestroika, much had changed since Josef Stalin’s iron-fisted days.
+With glasnost and perestroika, much had changed since Joseph Stalin’s iron-fisted days.
 As a result, hundreds of thousands of Estonians seized that opportunity to effect even more profound changes: their way to protest the Soviet occupation was by singing banned Estonian songs, a “singing revolution” that culminated – following other international events outside their control, including the fall of the Berlin Wall – in Estonia’s independence in 1991.

 Filmmakers James and Maureen Castle Tusty (right) have kindly agreed to answer (via e-mail) a few questions for Alt Film Guide.
 See below.